Streampunk/fims-json-ld/README.md

 }
 ```

 As shown here, it pretty much depends on the REST API implementor on how to deal with embedded resources.
-However it should be able to process it either way.